-Currently, we have 45 fantastic volunteers from a wide variety of backgrounds.
+Currently, we have a growing band of fantastic volunteers from a wide variety of backgrounds.
 With demand on our charity’s services growing though, we want to increase our volunteer numbers so we can reach more people who need the Association’s help.

 Urostomy Association volunteers are involved in one or more of the following roles:

-- Peer support.
-Our volunteers draw on their own experience to provide support to others by way of listening and showing empathy, as well as providing information.
+- Buddying (peer) support.
+Volunteers draw on their own experiences to provide support to others by way of listening and showing empathy, as well as providing information.
 They do this online, over the phone or in person, helping to ensure that no-one need feel alone whether they are facing surgery, have recently had surgery or even if they have had a urostomy for a long time.

-- Being a Fundraiser.
+- Community fundraisers.
 Fundraisers arrange local activities and events – such as sponsored challenges, quiz nights and coffee mornings – in aid of the Association.

 We’re always open to suggestions for other ways you can support us, too, such as through admin or communications, so please get in touch if you’d like to help in another way.

 The reasons people choose to join our friendly community of volunteers are as varied as our volunteers themselves.
 However, people often tell us they get out just as much as they put in – if not more – because it can be such a rewarding experience.

 Some of our volunteers cite the following reasons for doing what they do:

 - Wanting to give something back to the Association because of the help they or their loved one received

 - Widening their horizons and meeting new people